atom/atom-languageclient/README.md

 ## Background

-Language Server Protocol is a JSON-RPC based mechanism whereby a client (IDE) may connect to an out-of-process language server that can provide rich analysis, refactoring and interactive features for a given programming language.
-The specification is available at https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md
+[Language Server Protocol (LSP)](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md) is a JSON-RPC based mechanism whereby a client (IDE) may connect to an out-of-process server that can provide rich analysis, refactoring and interactive features for a given programming language.

 ## Implementation

-This npm package can be used by Atom package authors wanting to integrate their language servers with Atom.
+This npm package can be used by Atom package authors wanting to integrate LSP-compatible language servers with Atom.
 It provides:

 * Conversion routines between Atom and LSP types
 * A FlowTyped wrapper around JSON-RPC for v2 of the LSP protocol (v3 to follow)